Comcast Innovation Fund

 Information about other Comcast programs not connected to the Comcast Innovation Fund can be found here:

-2025 Areas of Interest
+2026 Areas of Scope:

 • Fintech, NFTs, blockchain, crypto currencies